monsterlimo/gpconnect/index.md

 This GitHub repository contains all the technical resources you need to develop GP Connect provider APIs or consuming applications.

-Our developer ecosystem takes you through each stage of a typical GP Connect API project:

 <table width="100%" border="0">
   <tr>
     <td> <a href="overview_engage.html">Get started</a> </td>